 Consult Employer Policies

-"Unfortunately, for the targets of bullying, they may not be protected for reporting the bullying behavior, unless the behavior constitutes unlawful harassment under civil right employment laws like Title VII, the Americans with Disabilities Act or the Age Discrimination in Employment Act.
-For example, if the bully has targeted the victim, but his motivation is not based on the victim's race, gender, disability, age, or other protected category, the employment laws probably don't protect the victim from being retaliated against by the employer," Van Kampen states.
+Unfortunately for the targets of bullying, they might not be protected for reporting the bullying behavior unless the behavior constitutes unlawful harassment under civil rights employment laws like Title VII, the Americans with Disabilities Act, or the Age Discrimination in Employment Act.

 Find an Ally

 Large companies often have an ombudsman—an individual charged with investigating and resolving these sorts of matters, Cohen says.

 The HR department typically represents the company's interests, at least until a matter is proven to be harmful, which is often too late, so the ombudsman might offer a more impartial forum for resolving these complaints.